Related Content

 Coordinator of Expanded Learning Opportunity Programs, Lynwood Unified School District

-Thelma Gonzalez, currently serving as the Coordinator of Expanded Learning Opportunities at Lynwood Unified School District, is a dedicated education leader passionate about advancing equity, inclusion, and student success through high-quality, outcome-driven programs.
-A first-generation Mexican-American, Thelma’s journey has fueled her lifelong commitment to dismantling systemic barriers and creating meaningful opportunities for all students, particularly those from historically underserved communities.
+Thelma Gonzalez serves as the Coordinator of Expanded Learning Opportunities for the Lynwood Unified School District and is a dedicated education leader committed to advancing equity, inclusion, and student success through high-quality, outcome-driven programs.
+As a first-generation Mexican-American, she has fueled her passion for creating meaningful opportunities for students, particularly those from historically underserved communities.

 Gloria Halley